AidinShekari/SpotifyAccount-Creator/README.md

 Once the bot is running, users can start the account creation process by sending a message to the bot with the text /register.
 The bot will then ask the user for their email address and password, and will use this information to create a new Spotify account for the user.

 Note that the bot currently only supports creating free Spotify accounts.
-To create a premium account, additional steps would be required, such as collecting payment information and subscribing to a premium plan.

 💡 **Conclusion**